 Using K-TRACS as a clinical decision-making tool improves patient safety and helps pharmacists promote community health.

-K-TRACS patient data should be used in combination with other screening tools and health information to determine the best patient outcomes.
-You should check K-TRACS before dispensing controlled substances to ensure the patient doesn't have overlapping prescriptions or concerning patterns of behavior.
+K-TRACS patient information should be used in combination with other screening tools and health information to determine the best patient outcomes.
+K-TRACS can be used to identify patients with overlapping prescriptions or concerning patterns of behavior.

-Pharmacies and their delegates completed 37% of patient searches on K-TRACS in 2021.
-The number of patient searches completed by pharmacists and their delegates has increased 40% from 2018 to 2021.
+Pharmacists and their delegates completed one-third of all patient searches on K-TRACS in 2022.
+The number of patient searches completed by pharmacists and their delegates increased 35% in 2022.

 Become a Medication Collection and Disposal site and/or partner with local law enforcement to host a Drug Take Back Day to promote medication safety in your community.
 Partner with K-TRACS and the Kansas Board of Pharmacy by filling out our registration form to be included in consumer information about disposal opportunities.
 To collect controlled substances or host a Drug Take Back Day, visit the DEA's website.